momo-wallet/mobile-sdk/react-native/README.md

-# react-native-momosdk v1.3.4
+# react-native-momosdk

-### Module to create e-wallet payment method.
-That is the way to payment customer's order by their MoMo e-wallet.
+### The module support to implement MoMo payment method into your app.
+This way, customers can pay for orders on your app with their MoMo E-Wallet.

 ## Getting started